richiesam7/database_ui/README.md

 - Postgres on Docker, with scalable config.
 With Postgres deployed on docker as a separate conatiner, with its own config and setup (out of the box), you can create a scalable database cluster which can scale based on size and complexity requirements.

-- Managed by Kubernetes.
+- Managed by Kubernetes (v2).
-Will be available in version 2 (v2)
+Will be available in version 2

 - gRPC for communication across services.
 Each of these microservices communicate via each other using gRPC, which implements http2 via the protocol buffer communication mechanism.
 5x faster than http, ultra scalable - the benefits are endless.